dominicprior/dominicprior.github.io/docs/AI/quotes.md

 If coding became 10x more productive, we would have more code, rather than fewer programmers.
 There's a supply issue - [Sam Altman](https://www.youtube.com/watch?v=L_Guz73e6fw)

-Tasks—like writing essays—that we humans could do, but we didn’t think computers could do, are actually in some sense computationally easier than we thought - [Stephen Wolfram](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/)
+Writing essays is computationally easier than we thought - [Stephen Wolfram](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/)

 Deep learning equals getting something from applying scale.
 What did people used to do with supercomputers? - [Ilya Sutskever](https://www.youtube.com/watch?v=SjhIlw3Iffs)